 Thalassery Ney Pathiri and Chicken Kondattam

-Once government decided to demolish the 100-year old bridge of Thalassery, deeply linked to history and culture of Thalassery.
-But it faced opposition from the residents, and government changed the decision.
-During hot summers, many people find this bridge the best place to spend nights.
+At one point, the government decided to demolish the 100-year-old bridge of Thalassery, which is deeply linked to the town’s history and culture.
+However, it faced strong opposition from the residents, and the decision was later withdrawn.
+During the hot summer months, many people find this bridge the best place to spend the night.

 Thalassery’s trademark Dum Biryani, prepared using Jeerakasala rice